Your One-Stop Solution to Understand Backtracking Algorithm

 • Backtracking algorithms were also discovered to be very effective for solving optimization problems.

-• In some cases, it is used to find all feasible solutions to the enumeration problem.
+• Sometimes, it is used to find all feasible solutions to the enumeration problem.

-• Backtracking, on the other hand, is not regarded as an optimal problem-solving technique.
+• On the other hand, backtracking is not regarded as an optimal problem-solving technique.
 It is useful when the solution to a problem does not have a time limit.

 Following an example of a backtracking algorithm, you will now look at different types.